 Tasty, tender Pressure Cooker Short Ribs Korean Style!
 They are fall apart tender, taste delicious and are easily made in your Instant Pot or other electric pressure cooker.
 This recipe is gluten free.

-Scroll up to watch the quick recipe video before you start!
-It's right above this recipe in the post.
+Watch my recipe video before you start!
+It's right after the directions.

 You can use beef short ribs, or country style pork ribs, please read the notes section first for details!